thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/the-name-of-jesus.md

 *If you are insulted because of the name of Christ, you are blessed...*
 ([1 Pet 4:14](https://www.biblegateway.com/passage/?search=1%20Pet%204%3A14&version=NKJV))

-To carry the name of Jesus is an honor.
+To carry the name of Jesus is an honour.
 It means we represent Him in the world.
 His name is stamped on our hearts, marking us as His own.
 Our identity is rooted in His!
 Because Jesus lives, our identity is secure.